-All property and casualty insurance companies that are licensed to write fire, lightning and sprinkler-leakage insurance must report the Firefighter Relief Surcharge.
+All property and casualty insurance companies that are licensed to write fire, homeowners or commercial multi-peril non-liability insurance must report the Fire Safety Surcharge.
 If you carry a license with Clause 1 from the Minnesota Department of Commerce, you must file a return even if you write no business in the tax period.

-Surcharge returns and payments are due three times a year as follows:
+Quarterly surcharge returns and payments are due as follows:

 Filing and Payment

-This surcharge must be filed by paper.
-If you are required to report the surcharge, file Form IG257, Firefighter Relief Surcharge Return, on the due dates listed above.
+This surcharge can only be filed by paper.
+If you are required to report the surcharge:

 You may pay electronically through our e-Services system or by check.
-If paying by check, you must include Voucher PV51, Firefighter Relief Surcharge Return Payment.
+If paying by check, you must include Voucher PV55, Fire Safety Surcharge Return Payment.
 If you pay electronically or have no payment due, do not send the voucher.